Best wireless earbuds for Android 2024

 Reasons to avoid

 Bose also chose to make some positive changes to the sound profile, maintaining the same neutral sound profile, only this time adding more features in the Bose app to tweak them.
 Not only that, but adding aptX Adaptive support brings in the kind of hi-res audio support that's been sorely lacking with the company's earbuds.
 Battery life is decent, though it varies with volume.
 You're more likely to get just above five hours and an additional 18 hours with the charging case.
-For some reason, the larger case doesn't offer wireless charging.
+If you want wireless charging, though, you'll have to pay extra for it.

-Without question, these will produce some of the best noise cancelation you'll find on any pair of earbuds where there are 11 different modes to work with.
+Without question, these will produce some of the best noise cancelation you'll find on any pair of earbuds.
 The ambient sound mode allows you to hear the outside world, removing the need to take off your earbuds if you'd like to hear what's going on around you.
+Just too bad phone calls aren't clearer.

 Best for Samsung users